Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- He's knocked down 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.
+- He's made 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

 - Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.
+- Defensively, the Suns are ranked sixth in the NBA, allowing 111.6 points per game.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.

-- Looking at assists, the Suns are third in the league, conceding 23.4 per game.
+- Conceding 23.4 assists per game, the Suns are the third-ranked squad in the league.

 - The Suns are the third-ranked team in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.